This page is designed to help students troubleshoot common issues and find answers to common questions.

 - The student received permission to enroll.
 See the permission section of this web page for more detailed assistance.

 - Other useful resources.
 Students are encouraged to consult the Help Guides prepared by the University Registrar’s Office for registration.
-These include Tips for Using Backpack/Registration and the Schedule Builder.

 Please refer to the Registration Dates page and make a note of relevant dates.

 - Certain deadlines affect what enrollment actions may be taken.

 - During each registration cycle, seats in a course may be held until a specific date in order to allow students in certain programs the opportunity to enroll.

 - We ALWAYS encourage students to attempt enrollment actions at least one business day before any deadline so that they can seek help from staff during business hours if they run into a problem.

 - Students are encouraged to look in the Course Catalog on Wolverine Access (accessible from the home page) to look for information about when and where courses meet and for whom seats in any section are reserved.
 The Course Catalog also provides real-time information about enrollment and waitlist numbers.

 - Students are also encouraged to look at the Course Descriptions page in iMpact, which contains additional information about courses and pre-requisites in place.

 - Non-Ross Undergraduate students should consult the information guide prepared by the Ross Registrar's Office for help with how to register for business classes.